The Enemy Within: A Story of the Purge of American Intelligence

 It became evident to those who wished to push through these permanent war policies that the CIA was going to need “stronger” leadership.

 At least, this was the argument made by the Dulles-Jackson-Correa Report which called for a strong CIA Director in the wake of the Cold War.
-Though Walter Bedell Smith, who would become CIA Director from 1950-53, did much to reorganise the CIA away from the pre-emptive war mongering, it was ultimately Allen Dulles who would take the CIA throne.
+And not surprisingly it would ultimately be Allen Dulles himself who would take the CIA throne.